 The Sophisticated Neanderthal Interview retains the hybrid character of Mellor’s earlier work but incorporates influences from American film which, along with British television and European cinema, have long been a latent influence on Mellor’s art.

-Nathaniel Mellors (British, born 1974) is an artist based in Amsterdam and Los Angeles.
+Nathaniel Mellors (b.
+1974, Britain) is an artist based in Amsterdam and Los Angeles.
 Recent solo exhibitions include Hammer Museum, Los Angeles, the Institute of Contemporary Arts, London, De Hallen, Haarlem and the Stedelijk Museum Bureau in Amsterdam.
 Recent group shows include British Art Show 7 - In The Days of the Comet (2010-11), Altermodern (Tate Britain, 2009) and the 54th Venice Biennale in 2011.
 In 2009, Mellors was commissioned by the BBC to make a short work of art to introduce the final episode of the cultural history series The Seven Ages of Britain and in 2013 made a short for Channel 4 through the Jarman Award.
 He is the 2011 recipient of the Cobra Art Prize.
 Mellors studied at the Ruskin School, Oxford University (1996-99), the Royal College of Art, London (1999-2001), and the Rijksakademie, Amsterdam (2007-09).